MicrosoftDocs/win32/desktop-src/imapi/imapi-return-values.md

 <td style="text-align: left;">The drive did not complete the erase in one hour.
 The drive may require a power cycle, media removal, or other manual intervention to resume proper operation.<br/>
 <blockquote>
 [!Note]<br />
-Currently, this value will also be returned if an attempt to perform an erase on CD-RW or DVD-RW media via the [<strong>IDiscFormat2Erase</strong>](/windows/desktop/api/imapi2/nn-imapi2-idiscformat2erase) interface fails as a result of the media being bad.
+Currently, this value will also be returned if an attempt to perform an erase on CD-RW or DVD-RW media via the <a href="/windows/desktop/api/imapi2/nn-imapi2-idiscformat2erase"><strong>IDiscFormat2Erase</strong></a> interface fails as a result of the media being bad.
 </blockquote>
 <br/></td>
 </tr>